binarybottle/optimize_layouts/keyboard_study/README_keyboards.md

    fingers 1,4 prefer row 3; finger 3 prefers row 1; finger 2 no preference
    For each key:
   -  1.0: home key
-  -  0.5: alternate key
+  -  0.5: alternate key or no preference
-  -  0.0: any other key (unpreferred, no preference, or stretch)
+  -  0.0: any other key (unpreferred or stretch)
   ```python
   curl_score = 0
   if homekey1 == 1: